Find stats on top websites

 CMS Medicare Part B Coverage for Remote Therapeutic Monitoring (RTM) (2022)

-The Centers for Medicare & Medicaid Services (CMS) expanded coverage for Remote Therapeutic Monitoring (RTM) services under Medicare Part B, including codes for monitoring musculoskeletal and respiratory system status, treatment response, and therapy adherence.
+The Centers for Medicare & Medicaid Services (CMS) expanded coverage for Remote Therapeutic Monitoring (RTM) in 2022, allowing billing for remote monitoring of non-physiological data such as medication adherence or therapy response.

 Transform Your Ideas into Action in Minutes with WaxWing